 Continue heading north and you’ll pass through Truc Bach.
 Nestled on the shores of a tiny lake, Truc Bach is a great place to enjoy a breath of fresh air and a break from the hustle of central Hanoi.

 Finally, we’ll have a look at Tay Ho.
 Once a sleepy fishing village, Tay Ho is now a haven for ex-pats and foreigners.
 The district surrounds the popular West Lake.
-This lively and vibrant neighbourhood is home to great options for dining, shopping, and nightlife.
+This lively and vibrant neighborhood is home to great options for dining, shopping, and nightlife.
 If you’re interested in staying long-term, check out our guide on the cost of living in Vietnam.

 Hanoi’s 5 Best Neighborhoods to Stay in